 The community may now be less embattled, but bigotries remain.
 Despite unparalleled social acceptance, LGBT-designated places are still a necessity.
 Places like the Royal Vauxhall Tavern offer a much-needed safe space for the vulnerable and alienated, not to mention queer artists and performers.
 So much so that grassroots preservation societies like "Royal Vauxhall Tavern Future" are springing up, campaigning for them to be protected against the developers.
 Huge support from the community has since earned the Vauxhall Tavern a listed status.

 Aside from the usual antics that go on in an east London drinking hole, Woo's venue the Glory has become something of a hotspot for community campaigners and activists.
-In the last few months, it has opened its doors to HIV activists organising blind date nights, held a fundraiser for the refugee crisis, provided a space for underground feminist publication Polyester to hold workshops and panels and challenged chemsex culture through a performance of Tennessee William's cult classic "Suddenly Last Summer".
-It even held its annual "Boobathon", a night designated to raise money for trans women in the midst of their transition.
+In the last few months, it has opened its doors to HIV activists organizing blind date nights, held a fundraiser for the refugee crisis, provided a space for underground feminist publication Polyester to hold workshops and panels, and challenged chemsex culture through a performance of Tennessee William's cult classic "Suddenly Last Summer."
+It even held its annual "Boobathon," a night designated to raise money for trans women in the midst of their transition.

 Venues like the Glory and Royal Vauxhall Tavern champion their inclusivity.
 Progressive, considerate attitudes, particularly on the alternative queer scene, are now a fundamental expectation from patrons.
 As a group that faces greater persecution than most in mainstream society, the trans community has perhaps been one of the bigger benefactors of the scene's progressiveness.